macro161/OS/README.md

-# OS
+# MOS
-Multiprograminė Operacinė Sistema

-Matas Savickis
-Greta Pyrantaitė
-Justas Tvarijonas
+Multiprogram operating system  model

+Code and documentation was writen by Matas Savickis, Greta Pyrantaitė and Justas Tvarijonas.